numpy/numpy/doc/source/reference/thread_safety.rst

 Context Local State
 -------------------

-NumPy stores user-adjustable configuration options in py:mod:`context variables
+NumPy stores user-adjustable configuration options in :py:mod:`context variables
 <python:contextvars>`.
 Context variables allow *context-local state*, which
 means each thread in a multithreaded program or task in an asyncio program has its own independent configuration.
 This includes the following state:

-* The `numpy.errstate` and all floating-point error handling configuration options.
+* The `numpy.errstate` and all floating-point error handling configuration options and the ufunc buffer size settable via `numpy.setbufsize`.
 See :doc:`/reference/routines.err` for more details.
 * The `numpy.printoptions`  and all text-formatting configuration options.
   See :ref:`text_formatting_options` for more details.
-* The memory allocator, see :ref:`data_memory` and NEP 49 for more details.
+* The memory allocator, see :ref:`data_memory` and :ref:`NEP 49 <NEP49>` for
+  more details.

 State stored in a context variable is set syntactically using the ``with`` statement.
 For example, you can update the numpy printing options state like so: